Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Commercial (Business) customers should contact the South Central Iowa Solid Waste Agency at 641-828-8545 ext.
 2 to discuss options for Sharps disposal.
 Preparation

-$1.30 bags and stickers are available at the following locations: Fareway, Hy-Vee, McNally's Super Valu, Paul's Ace Hardware, Theisens, Public Service Department, and the City Office
+$1.30 bags and stickers are available at the following locations: Fareway, Hy-Vee, McNally's Super Valu, Paul's Ace Hardware, Theisens, Public Service Department, and the City Office.
+(Yellow bags or stickers are not needed if your trash is picked up in a brown rolling trash cart.)

 If you have a newer gallon meter there is a leak detector on the meter.
 It is a red triangle in the center of the top of the meter.
 It should not be turning unless someone or something is using water at the time.
 If it is indicating usage when there shouldn't be any, you should contact your plumber to determine the source of the leak.